WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 In this exercise you will learn how to use Shared Access Signatures with the three storage abstractions: Tables, Blobs, and Queues.

+>**Note:** This sample application does not follow all best practices for using Shared Access Signature for simplicity's sake.
+In a production environment you will typically have a service that generates the SAS for your application.

 <a name="Ex4Task1" />
 #### Task 1 - Adding SAS at table level  ####